awsdocs/amazon-dynamodb-developer-guide/doc_source/Tools.CLI.md

 # Using the CLI<a name="Tools.CLI"></a>

  You can use the AWS Command Line Interface \(AWS CLI\) to control multiple AWS services from the command line and automate them through scripts\.
 You can use the AWS CLI for ad hoc operations, such as creating a table\.
-You can also use it to embed DynamoDB operations within utility scripts\.
+You can also use it to embed Amazon DynamoDB operations within utility scripts\.

  Before you can use the AWS CLI with DynamoDB, you must get an access key ID and secret access key\.
 For more information, see [Getting an AWS Access Key](SettingUp.DynamoWebService.md#SettingUp.DynamoWebService.GetCredentials)\.

-For a complete listing of all the commands available for DynamoDB in the AWS CLI, go to [http://docs\.aws\.amazon\.com/cli/latest/reference/dynamodb/index\.html](http://docs.aws.amazon.com/cli/latest/reference/dynamodb/index.html)\.
+For a complete listing of all the commands available for DynamoDB in the AWS CLI, see the [AWS CLI Command Reference](http://docs.aws.amazon.com/cli/latest/reference/dynamodb/index.html)\.

 **Topics**
 + [Downloading and Configuring the AWS CLI](#Tools.CLI.DownloadingAndRunning)